-Finally, it is important to mention the first complete closed flow chamber for long-term multichannel recordings, that was presented in [22].
+Finally, it is important to mention the first complete closed flow chamber for long-term multichannel recordings that was presented in [22].
 This paved the way for a new class of more accurate experiments, in which the investigators could precisely and easily control the cultured cells’ environmental conditions.
+Describe this more completely?

-At present, MEA is a commercially available technology comprising various plug-and-play components and capable of recording from at least 60 electrodes.
-For instance, a few systems available on the market are produced: by Multichannel Systems (Germany), Panasonic (Japan), Center for Network Neuroscience (University of North Texas), and Plexon Inc. (Texas, USA).
+At present, MEA is a commercially available technology comprised of various plug-and-play components and capable of recording from at least 60 electrodes.
+For instance, commercially available systems include: [name the system] by Multichannel Systems (Germany) [ref], [name the system...]
+Panasonic (Japan) [ref], [system name] by the Center for Network Neuroscience (University of North Texas) (USA) [ref], and [system name] by Plexon Inc. (USA) [ref].

 MEA Experiments

-Culturing dissociated cortical neurons on Micro-Electrode Array (MEA) dishes is a powerful experimental tool for investigating functional and structural characteristics of in-vitro neuronal networks.
+Culturing dissociated cortical neurons on MEA dishes is a powerful experimental tool for investigating functional and structural characteristics of in-vitro neuronal networks.
 Over the few past decades, MEAs have been frequently used to investigate the mechanisms that take place at the network level among cultured neurons and to answer fundamental questions regarding the cellular basis of brain learning, memory and synaptic developmental plasticity.
-MEAs allow researchers to carry out long-term (up to a few months), non-invasive neural recordings using experimental setups that are easier to control and less complex than similar in-vivo systems.
+MEAs allow researchers to carry out long-term, non-invasive neural recordings using experimental setups that are easier to control and less complex than similar in-vivo systems. [... explain the duration issue since this is important...]
 In general, MEA research falls in one of two categories: hybrid systems, in which artificial and natural intelligence are merged to exploit the benefits deriving from their combined use; and realistic brain models that can be used to investigate how the brain works and how it forms structural and functional connections.

 Closed-Loop Experiments and Hybrid Systems